 Does my project need a technology component to be eligible?

 No, your project does not need a technology component to be eligible for a grant.
-While Madiro’s core mandate is to fund and support technological innovations in healthcare that are preparing to scale, our granting program operates outside of this core mandate.
+While Madiro’s core mandate is to fund and support technological innovations in healthcare that are preparing to scale, our community-led project program operates outside of this core mandate.

-Can I apply for a grant if I've also been funded by other grants?
+Can I apply for funding if I've also been funded by other organizations?

 Yes.
 In fact, we encourage you to secure additional funding if it can help you further your mission and activities.